Menu

 Intent

 At Borrow Wood we value Art and Design as an important feature of our children’s exposure to a broad and balanced curriculum.
+We want children to see themselves as creative learners, building self-confidence and self-esteem.
 We strive to inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-We want children to see themselves as creative learners and to appreciate and evaluate the work of a wide range of artists and crafts people from different cultures.
-We not only want the children to acquire a broad range of subject knowledge and skills but also to build respect and curiosity through their appreciation and understanding of art.
+Children will acquire the ability to make informed and personal responses of their own work and that of others.
+This will include appreciating and evaluating the work of a wide range of artists and crafts people from different cultures.

 We want our children to:

-• produce creative work, exploring their ideas and recording their experiences.
+• produce creative work, exploring their ideas (for example through the use of sketchbooks) and recording their experiences.

-• become proficient in drawing, painting, sculpture and other art, craft and design techniques.
+• become proficient in drawing, printmaking, painting, collage, sculpture and other art, craft and design techniques.

 • evaluate and analyse creative works using the language of art, craft and design.